Nathan Jurevicius: Video games

 Working with Passion Pictures Australia, in 2009 Scarygirl was adapted into online game.
 The number of players has surpassed 1 million and has been hailed as " one of the most beautiful and unusual flash games on the web..."
 The game has been awarded IGN's 'Indie Pick of the Week', the Communication Arts Award of Excellence, and FWA's Site of the Day, was nominated for Best Browser Game at The Escapist Awards, was a finalist for an AFI for Screen Content Innovation, and made the cover of May 2009's STASH DVD magazine.

 Following on from its success, TikGames approached Nathan to develop an adaptation of the Flash game.
 Scarygirl the console game was released by Square Enix for Xbox Live (18 January 2012), PlayStation Network (24 January 2012) and Windows PC (May 2012).

-Nathan's production design was hailed as “a delightful contradiction of cute and creepy and comes to life in the environment and character designs”. and that the “stylish visuals paint imaginative characters and a diverse world of mountaintops, cities, oceans, and caves in a 2.5D style… the overall aesthetics are beautiful… ScaryGirl elicits a nostalgic kind of triumph.”
+Nathan's production design was praised by Conrad Zimmerman of Destructoid as “a delightful contradiction of cute and creepy and comes to life in the environment and character designs”, with Peter Eykemans from IGN commenting that “stylish visuals paint imaginative characters and a diverse world of mountaintops, cities, oceans, and caves in a 2.5D style… the overall aesthetics are beautiful… ScaryGirl elicits a nostalgic kind of triumph.”

 VR Free Roam Experience

 In 2019, Nathan became the Creative Director of Dark Slope, a Toronto-based virtual and augmented reality (VR and AR) developer.
 Their first project was Scarygirl: Mission Maybee, a first-person action game that brings up to eight players together to save the world from Dr Maybee and his diabolical experiments.

 Scarygirl Mission Maybee was released worldwide by Zero Latency in 33 locations across 18 countries including Canada, Australia, Spain, France, Japan, and the United States.
+Scarygirl Mission Maybee was also licensed to Disneyland Shanghai via SoReal.

 Feature Film

-A film based on Scarygirl is currently in production at Passion Pictures Australia with Like A Photon co-producing.
-Scarygirl is set to be released into theatres in 2023, and will star Jillian Nguyen and Tim Minchin.
-Scarygirl is directed by Ricard Cusso, with Sophie Byrne producing the film and John Stevenson acting as executive producer.
+A film based on Scarygirl was released theatrically in 2023.
+It starred Jillian Nguyen and Tim Minchin and was directed by Ricard Cusso, with Sophie Byrne producing the film and John Stevenson acting as executive producer.
+Jurevicius was involved with the film as a production designer.